 Penn-Wells Hotel (1869)–Wellsboro PA

-In the 1920’s the Philadelphia Inquirer called the Penn-Wells the “Gem of the Lincoln Highway.”
-Due to tourism in the area, Wellsboro PA became a hot spot for New Yorkers who would take the 9:30 am bus from the Waldorf Astoria and arrive at the Penn Wells in time for dinner at 6:30pm.
+Philadelphia Inquirer called the Penn-Wells Hotel the “Gem of the Lincoln Highway,” in the 1920’s.
+Tourist-friendly Wellsboro PA became a hot spot for New Yorkers.
+They’d take the 9:30 am bus from the Waldorf Astoria and arrive at the Penn Wells in time for dinner at 6:30pm.

-In the 1940’s in-town Corning Glass Works began making Christmas Bulbs.
-In 1946, during a company dinner, executives unveiled an American Flag made from 1,438 bulbs that still stands in the Penn-Wells lobby.
+Corning Glass Works, then located in town, began making Christmas Bulbs in the 1940’s.
+During a company dinner, in 1946, executives unveiled an American Flag made from 1,438 bulbs.
+It still stands in the Penn-Wells lobby.

 Schooner Stephen Taber (1871)–Sails from Rockland ME

 OK, so the Windjammer Stephen Taber is not a “hotel” – per se.
-But it is a Lodging of sorts – at sea in Mid-Coast Maine and a National Historic Landmark.
+But it is a Lodging of sorts – and a Mid-Coast Maine National Historic Landmark.

-The 115 ft. schooner was built in Glen Head, Long Island NY in 1871 (“when Grant was President”) to haul lumber and other natural resources from these islands to the mainland.
+The 115 ft. schooner was built in Glen Head, Long Island NY in 1871 (“when Grant was President”).
+It hauled lumber and other natural resources from Maine islands to the mainland.

-An authentic period ship lacking modern updates like an inboard engine, The Schooner Stephen Taber is the oldest documented vessel in continuous service in the US.
+Owner/Captain Noah Barnes resists modern updates, like an inboard engine.
+Thus, The Schooner Stephen Taber is the oldest most authentic documented vessel in continuous service in the US.
 The experience of sailing for 5 – 7 days around these undeveloped islands, complete with onboard 5-star dining and wine pairing, is transformative.

 Athenaeum Hotel, Chautauqua Institution (1881)–Chautauqua NY

-The Chautauqua Institution was founded in 1874 as a retreat from “everyday life” for Methodist Sunday School teachers.
+Established in 1874, The Chautauqua Institution served as a retreat from “everyday life” for Methodist Sunday School teachers.
 Since then, this 9-week-long summer learning/recreational village has grown into a multi-faith lakefront resort, with fine and performing arts, classical and rock concerts, lectures by stellar politicians, scientists, academics, religious figures, and visionaries, movies, recreation, and so much more.

 Stay in history at the 1881 Athenaeum Hotel.
 While checking in, note the room occupancy board behind the reception desk installed by light bulb inventor, Thomas Alva Edison.
-Edison married Mina Miller, daughter of a Chautauqua Founder, Lewis Miller, and was therefore personally involved with the Institution.
+Edison married Mina Miller, daughter of a Chautauqua Founder, Lewis Miller.
+A devoted son-in-law, Edison was personally involved with the Institution.

 Deerfield Inn (1884)–Historic Deerfield MA

-The Deerfield Inn, first opened in late 1800’s to lodge parents of Deerfield Academy Students, continues to update and refresh rooms, without messing with its charming Colonial atmosphere.
+The Deerfield Inn, first opened in late 1800’s to lodge parents of Deerfield Academy Students, continues to update and refresh rooms.
+All without messing with its charming Colonial atmosphere.